Botfuel/botfuel-dialog/CONCEPTS.md

 - for dispatching to their view with the correct parameters.

 ### Resolution strategy
-The strategy for finding the view with a given name is the following:
+The strategy for finding the dialog with a given name is the following:
-- The dialog first looks in the bot for the view file `<view name>.<locale>.js`
+- The dialog manager first looks in the bot for the dialog file `<dialog name>.<adapter>.js`
-- If it does not exist, it looks in the bot for the view file `<view name>.js`
+- If it does not exist, it looks in the bot for the dialog file `<dialog name>.js`
-- If it does not exist, it looks in the SDK for the view file `<view name>.<locale>.js`
+- If it does not exist, it looks in the SDK for the dialog file `<dialog name>.<adapter>.js`
-- If it does not exist, it looks in the SDK for the view file `<view name>.js`
+- If it does not exist, it looks in the SDK for the dialog file `<dialog name>.js`

-This allows to customize the rendering depending on the locale.
+This allows to customize the behaviour of the bot depending on the adapter.
-It also allows to provide default view implementations in the SDK.
+It also allows to provide default dialog implementations in the SDK.

 ### Built-in dialogs
 The SDK offers several built-in dialogs: